robbrad/UKBinCollectionData/wiki/Councils.md

 - `-p` - postcode
 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

+Note: Pass the full address as it appears on the council's website.
+This parser requires a Selenium webdriver.

 ---